Exactly the Way it Does

 I kept turning it over and over in my head.

-We all went our separate ways.
+We graduated and went our separate ways.

 I got into UCLA and forgot about Sarah.
 I still played guitar, but I didn’t take it seriously.
 Mostly I would play covers.